spcwingo/pico-serprog/readme.md

 possibly other RP2040 based boards.
 Based on pico-serprog by GitHub user "stacksmashing".
 Further improved by "kukrimate".

+This takes about 17 seconds to read the 8MiB BIOS chip of an X200.

 Pinout for the SPI lines:
 | Pin | Function |
 |-----|----------|